fragwuerdig/tiny-keystore/README.md

 ### Disclaimer

 *Use this project only for your hot wallets that contain a workable amount of funds that you can afford to lose.
-This project does not claim to be super-dooper secure.
-It is just a layer of security that goes beyon*
+Try to store as few secrets as possible.
+This project does not claim to be super-dooper-enterprise-millions-of-dollars secure.
+It is just a tiny layer of security that goes beyond "storing passwords on disk and in clear text"*